 A day in the life of a game designer

 Although game design seems like the best job ever.
 It does involve a lot of hard work (and play).
 It seems like although the normal workday is within office hours, playing has no office hours.
-The average workweek of a game designer is reported to be around 35 hours.
 This may, however, be more when deadlines are looming.

-Most of the workday is spent at a desk or in meetings.
 A large percentage (some say the majority) of game designers identify as self-employed.
-An even larger percentage work remotely at least some of the time.
+An even larger percentage work remotely at least some of the tim

 - Code writing & programming skills